AkingbadeOmosebi/interview/docs/local-onprem-setup.md

 ## K3s Cluster:

 ### 3. All pods Across All Namespaces
 This screenshot shows all pods running in my cluster across all namespaces.
 You can see both the interview-app pods in the default namespace and the ngrok-agent and ngrok-operator pods in the ngrok-operator namespace.
-It confirms that all components of the project are deployed successfully
+It confirms that all components of the project are deployed successfully.
 ![All Pods](/screenshots/SHOW_ALL_NAME_SPACE.png)

 ### 4. All Services Across All Namespaces